c-huang-tty/backup.github.io/_posts/2021-01-04-blog-post-title-from-file-name.md

 }
 ```

+#### Fallible Points

 ---
 ### [Boost Library](https://www.boost.org/doc/libs/1_55_0/doc/html/interprocess/sharedmemorybetweenprocesses.html)
 https://www.boost.org/doc/libs/1_55_0/doc/html/interprocess/sharedmemorybetweenprocesses.html

 Realizing shared memory using boost library is also very simple.

-Fisrt, one of the processes requests to the operating system a memory segment that can be shared between processes using the [shared_memory_object](https://www.boost.org/doc/libs/1_55_0/doc/html/interprocess/sharedmemorybetweenprocesses.html#interprocess.sharedmemorybetweenprocesses.sharedmemory.shared_memory_creating_shared_memory_segments) `class`.
+Fisrt, process 1 requests to the operating system a memory segment that can be shared between processes using the [shared_memory_object](https://www.boost.org/doc/libs/1_55_0/doc/html/interprocess/sharedmemorybetweenprocesses.html#interprocess.sharedmemorybetweenprocesses.sharedmemory.shared_memory_creating_shared_memory_segments) `class`.
 After setting the size of the memory using `shared_memory_object.truncate(SIZE_OF_MEMORY)`.
 The process can map the whole shared memory or just part of it.
 The mapping process is done using the [mapped_region](https://www.boost.org/doc/libs/1_55_0/doc/html/interprocess/sharedmemorybetweenprocesses.html#interprocess.sharedmemorybetweenprocesses.sharedmemory.shared_memory_creating_shared_memory_segments) `class`.

-Then another process can access the shared memory according to the name of the memory, just like that with the __File Mapping__.
+Then process 2 can access the shared memory according to the name of the memory, just like that with the __File Mapping__.

 Finally, the memory should be removed using method `shared_memory_object::remove("NAME")`.